-While the Code does not form part of your contract of employment (for employees) or terms of engagement (for contractors), breaching it may result in disciplinary action - and could lead to termination of your employment or engagement with nbn.
+While the Code does not form part of your contract of employment (for employees) or terms of engagement (for contractors), breaching it may result in disciplinary action - and could lead to termination of your employment or your engagement with nbn.

-Our Code is reviewed and renewed annually to ensure it is both accurate and reflects nbn's priorities.
+The Code is reviewed annually to ensure it remains accurate and aligned with nbn's priorities.